AbstractSDK/abstract/README.md

 Deploying the basic infrastructure is done though the following steps:

 prerequisite:
-1. Memory contract is deployed and instantiated
+1. AnsHost contract is deployed and instantiated
 2. All required contracts have been uploaded and have a valid code-id

 - Instantiate the version-control contract